ublue-os/website/docs/blog/posts/ucore-nvidia.md

 ## Announcing NVIDIA Support

-Today we get to announce a long awaited feature:  **ucore finally has images available with Nvidia drivers built in!**
+Today we get to announce a long awaited feature:  **ucore finally has images available with NVIDIA drivers built in!**

 As one of our [oldest feature requests](https://github.com/ublue-os/ucore/issues/18), which also happend to be created on April 1st, some probably wondered if it was an April Fools Day joke.
 But no, 6 months later, the feature has landed.